kevinjohnkiely/quick-quiz-project-2/README.md

 <img src="https://github.com/kevinjohnkiely/quick-quiz-project-2/blob/main/screenshotsWireframes/GameControls.png">

 ## The Quiz Result Popup Window
 This window shows the final score achieved, and a breakdown of the correct and incorrect answers.
-The user has the option of clicking "Play Again" button to try another quiz.
+The user has the option of clicking the "Play Again" button to try another quiz.

 <img src="https://github.com/kevinjohnkiely/quick-quiz-project-2/blob/main/screenshotsWireframes/ResultModal.png">